MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ### 1.7 Localization

 You should localize your extension for all languages that your extension claims to support.
 The text of the description of your extension should be localized in each language that you declare.
-If your extension is localized such that some features are not available in a localized version, you must clearly state or display the limits of localization in your extension description.
+If your extension is localized such that some features aren't available in a localized version, you must clearly state or display the limits of localization in your extension description.
 The experience provided by an Extension must be reasonably similar in all languages that it supports.

 ### 1.8 Financial Transactions